 Our work involves helping our clients reach their full potential and overcome the issues they are facing, which in turn, allows them to directly affect their customers or program recipients.
 Very few other opportunities at university allow students to make such a tangible impact on real organizations.

-Our philosophy and mission focuses heavily upon helping our members achieve their professional development goals.
+Our philosophy and mission focus heavily upon helping our members achieve their professional development goals.
 Working with 180DC provides members with invaluable experience which can be used to demonstrate interest and experience in consulting on their CV and talk about during interviews.

-3. Meet like-minded students and make valuable networks
+4. Meet like-minded students and make valuable networks

 Joining 180 Degrees Consulting allows our members to carve out a smaller community within the University of Cambridge, and develop friendships that extend outside of organization events.